TYPO3-Documentation/TYPO3CMS-Snippets/Documentation/Index.rst

 #.
 Don't worry: The documentation team will help you with the details of
    text markup.

 #.
-In general: While it's nice to have a similar structure for the snippets,
+In general: While it's nice to have a similar structure for the snippets
    this is not a requirement any more.
-So you may have several descriptions and code passages in your contribution.
+So you may have *several* descriptions and code passages in your contribution.

 #.
 You have collected a whole bunch of snippets and would like to have them